Reducing global emissions, enhancing livelihoods and protecting the planet.

-- Why should the levels of carbon and greenhouse gases in the atmosphere be reduced?
+Why do the levels of carbon and greenhouse gases (GHG) in the atmosphere need to be reduced?

 How do I know that the emission reductions are actually happening?

-In terms of transparency, carbon credits are assigned serial numbers and are issued, transferred and permanently retired in publicly accessible emission registries, such as the Markit Environmental Registry and APX VCS Registry.
+For extra transparency and to prevent any double counting, carbon credits are assigned serial numbers and are issued, transferred and permanently retired in publicly accessible emission registries.

 What does additionality mean?